Question: What is Scala?

 Question: Can you explain pattern matching in Scala?

-Answer: Pattern matching is a powerful feature in Scala that allows you to match a value against a pattern and execute code based on the match.
+Answer: Pattern matching is a powerful feature in Scala that allows you to match a value against a pattern and

 It is similar to switch statements in other languages but more flexible.